-What is the Irish Defence Forces Test?
+What Is The Irish Defence Forces Aptitude Test?

 The Irish Defence Forces are the armed forces for the Republic of Ireland.
 The Forces encompass the Army, Air Corps, Naval Service, and Reserve Defence Forces.

 The Irish Defence Forces have a duty to defend the state, to aid the civil power, to assist with multinational peacekeeping and humanitarian relief, and to ensure maritime security and fishery protection.
 Each branch also has ceremonial responsibilities.

 To enlist in any of the sectors of the Irish Defence Force, you'll first need to pass the Irish Defence Forces test, an aptitude test covering numerical, verbal, and problem solving skills.

 The test is administered early in the recruitment process to give insight into a candidate's skills and strengths, and to determine whether they are suitable for a role in the armed forces.